ioBroker/ioBroker.admin-component-template/README.md

 All files from `admin/custom` folder must be in adapter admin directory.

-To use this component in admin add to jsonConfig.json file:
+To use this component in admin, add to `jsonConfig.json` file:
 ```
     "myCustomAttribute": {
       "type": "custom",